Nursing Student Policy Manual

 - If a student receives any unsatisfactory outcome(s) on the clinical evaluation a “learning contract” will be established for plans to meet the clinical outcomes satisfactorily.

-ATI is a supplemental resource with learning modules that include evidence-based practice, content mastery using pre/post-tests, and practice and proctored testing utilizing computerized NCLEX-RN style test questions.
-Focused reviews with remediation templates are available based on the individual content areas missed on practice and proctored tests.
+The ATI product you have purchased is a supplemental resource with learning modules that include evidence-based practice, content mastery using pre/post-tests, and practice and proctored testing utilizing computerized NCLEX-RN style test questions.
+It includes, at no additional cost focused reviews with remediation templates that are based on the individual content areas missed on practice and proctored exams.

-- Strive to achieve a benchmark of level 2 on each test.
+- Strive to achieve a benchmark of level 2 on each proctored exam.

 - Retest knowledge once content is reviewed.